Recommended Retail Price

 RRP = (Producer Margin x Unit Cost x Quantity per package) + Retailer Product Margin

-• Producer Margin: This represents the profit percentage that the producer or manufacturer aims to earn on each unit of the product.
+- Producer Margin: This represents the profit percentage that the producer or manufacturer aims to earn on each unit of the product.

-• Unit Cost: This is the cost incurred by the manufacturer to produce a single unit of the product.
+- Unit Cost: This is the cost incurred by the manufacturer to produce a single unit of the product.

-• Quantity per Package: Refers to the number of units included in a single product package or item.
+- Quantity per Package: Refers to the number of units included in a single product package or item.

-• Retailer Product Margin: Indicates the profit percentage that the retailer who sells the product expects to earn on each unit.
+- Retailer Product Margin: Indicates the profit percentage that the retailer who sells the product expects to earn on each unit.

 By plugging these values into the formula, you can determine the RRP for the product.
-The RRP is a guideline for retailers, providing them with insight into how the product's price should be structured, ensuring a consistent pricing strategy across different sales channels.

-How To Use the RRP?
+How To Use the RRP

-Manufacturers use Recommended Retail Prices (RRP) to maintain price consistency across various stores and prevent significant price discrepancies.
-For example, consider two stores selling the same product, like a toothbrush, with one offering it at £5 and the other at £2.
+Consider two stores selling the same product, like a toothbrush, with one offering it at $5 and the other at $2.
 A customer entering the first store might find the toothpaste unreasonably expensive, potentially tarnishing the brand's image.
 To avoid this, retailers often align their prices with the RRP, which is publicly available.

 While retailers can set their own prices, they must take the RRP into account.
-Typically, the RRP is marked up using 'keystone' pricing, which involves doubling the cost price.
+Typically, the RRP is marked up using keystone pricing, which involves doubling the cost price.
 This helps retailers offer products within the general pricing range suggested by the manufacturer and maintains a consistent brand image, preventing customers from perceiving the brand negatively due to price disparities.

-Can Retailer Differ From the RRP?
+Can Retailer Deviate From the RRP?

 It can be beneficial to deviate from the Recommended Retail Price (RRP) under specific circumstances: